THE GRAFTED OLIVE BRANCH

 A learning community is based upon a different approach.
 The goal is to learn at your own pace and not move on until you are comfortable that you really know and understand what you have studied.

 We use Jesus teaching ministry as a model.
 Sometimes he taught large crowds.
 There were also times when he explained his teaching to small groups around a shared meal.
 There are also times when Jesus would meet one to one and also with two or three people.

 The outcome of a learning community is to engage in a process whereby "knowledge" becomes "known".
 We use the word known in the Biblical sense of a man and wife who know each other in intimacy.
 As result of that the whole process of "knowing" becomes much deeper and more intimate.

 Our programmes are "Cooperative" and not "Competitive" which means the goal of study is not getting something right or wrong but understanding and knowing the material.

 Ultimately that becomes a Discipleship model that is reflected in how we live before a watching world.

 All of the teaching modules work themselves into our lives and experiences through each of these platforms.

 1. The Large Group

-3. Individual Person One To One
+3. Personal One To One

 1. The Large Group is able to learn in a way whereby the content is delivered using a dramatic style of presentation somewhere between Preaching and Teaching.